• Arts

 “He didn’t use punctuation a lot before, he’d just read out big chunks of information.
 Now he uses pauses and intonation,” Claudia says.

-“Sue asks him questions about the story, while Daizie is listening without judgment, so he feels comfortable to stop and think about what he is reading.
+“Sue asks him questions about the story, while Daizie is listening without judgement, so he feels comfortable to stop and think about what he is reading.

 “He loves dogs.
 We don’t have one at the moment so we get our puppy fix for the week when we come to see Daizie.”